 Computer glasses generally have single-vision lenses corrected to crisply see objects 18-30 inches away.

 Reading glasses are similar to computer glasses but are corrected to see objects 14-16 inches away.
 These glasses are ideal for reading books and newspapers, or for hobbies that require fine near vision.

 Hunting glasses are made with sturdy frames and polycarbonate lenses that can withstand the rigors of hunting and provide needed eye protection.
 In addition, the lenses are often corrected to specifically enhance distance vision, and a yellow tint may be utilized to increase vision in dimly lit environments.

-Computer Lenses are specfically designed to decrease eyestrain for those patients who spend more than two hours a day on a computer.
+Computer Lenses are specifically designed to decrease eyestrain for those patients who spend more than two hours a day on a computer.
 They provide a larger viewing area for computer and reading distances than progressive lenses relieving symptoms of blur, eyestrain, as well as pain in the shoulders, neck, and back.

 HoyaSync Lenses are a modern single-vision lens for wearers who have dynamic visual demands at various distances from the use of digital devices such a smartphones, tablets and computers.
 The design component is placed across the entire surface of the lens providing a wide, edge to edge functional area recommended for teen and millennial wearers who spend more than two hours per day on a digital device.

 At Andersen Eye, we offer a variety of designer eyewear brands for our patients, and at affordable prices.
-Click here to see our selection of designer eyewear.